 More on How Less is Really More

-The Vibram Five Fingers play a pivotal role in the architectural dictum: form follows function, meaning that in the context of running, function dictates form.
-If function is constrained or limited, form breaks down.
+Like most barefoot-inspired footwear, the Vibram FiveFingers play a pivotal role in the architectural dictum: form follows function, meaning that in the context of running, function dictates form whereby constraining or limiting function results in the breakdown of form.

 Ryan, M., Elashi,M., Newshan-West and Taunton, J. Examining the potential role of minimalist footwear for the prevention of proximal lower-extremity injuries.
 Footwear science, 2013; 5(1): S31.